Medicare Supplement Plans

 Skilled Nursing Copayment

-The initial amount Medicare will not pay for covered physical or other outpatient services each calendar year ($185 in 2019).
-Most people will pay $135.50 (2018) each month for the Part B Premium.
+The initial amount Medicare will not pay for covered physical or other outpatient services each calendar year ($203 in 2021).
+Most people will pay $148.50 (2021) each month for the Part B Premium.
+Due to changes that were implemented in January 2020, the Part B deductible is not covered unless you were eligible for Medicare before January 2020.

 Foreign Travel Emergency